evanmurray99/Worksy/docs/testing-plan.md

 #### Acceptance Tests:

 1. As a user, I want to be able to create an account so I can use the app
-  - Navigate from home page to click "signup" button that leads me to
+    - Navigate from home page to click "signup" button that leads me to the signup page
+    - Fill out name, lastname, email, and both password fields
+    - Select if you are a student or not.
+    - Submit the document by clicking the "create account" button
+    - Return to homepage

 ### Feature 3: Search

 #### Unit Tests: